 A common misconception is that asbestos is a synthetic material.
 The truth is that it occurs naturally as a mineral.
 It’s extracted from below Earth’s surface using industrial mining techniques and procedures.
 Natural deposits occur all over the world, including in the United States, Canada, Russia, China, South Africa and South America.
 Once mined from the ground, it gets processed and developed into industrial materials.

-As an eminent product of the industrial revolution and beyond, it was believed to be a highly valuable material for, among many reasons, its versatility and light weight.
+As an eminent product of the industrial revolution and beyond, asbestos was believed to be a highly valuable material for, among many reasons, its versatility and light weight.

 Though light, it’s an exceptionally durable material.
 It’s composed of layers of fibers, each with their own composition of millions of further microscopic fibrils.
 These fibers together create a virtually indestructible material.